Leveraging Hierarchical Feature Sharing for Efficient Dataset Condensation: Introduction

-We evaluate our proposed methods on four public datasets (SVHN, CIFAR10, CIFAR100, and Tiny-ImageNet) and compare HMN with the other eight baselines.
+We evaluate our proposed methods on four public datasets (SVHN, CIFAR10, CIFAR100, and Tiny-ImageNet) and compare HMN with the other nine baselines.
 The evaluation results show that, even when trained with a low GPU memory consumption batch-based loss, HMN still outperforms all baselines, including those using high GPU memory trajectory-based losses.
-As far as we know, HMN is the first method to achieve such good performance with a low GPU memory loss.
-We believe that HMN provides a strong baseline for exploring data condensation with limited GPU memory.
 For a fair comparison, we also compare HMN with other data parameterization baselines under the same loss.
 We find that HMN outperforms these baselines by a larger margin.
-For instance, HMN outperforms at least 3.7\%/5.9\%/2.4\% than other data parameterization methods within 1/10/50IPC storage budgets when trained with the same loss on CIFAR10, respectively.
+For instance, HMN outperforms at least 3.7\%/5.9\%/2.4\% than other data parameterization methods within 1/10/50 IPC~(Image Per Class)\footnote{IPC measures the equivalence of a tensor storage budget in terms of the number of images.
+For example, 1 IPC for CIFAR10 stands for: Pixels of an image * IPC * class = 3 * 32 * 32 * 1 * 10 = 30720 tensors.
+The same metric is also used in SOTA works~\cite{liudataset, dengremember}.} storage budgets when trained with the same loss on CIFAR10, respectively.
 Additionally, we also apply HMN to continual learning tasks.
 The evaluation results show that HMNs effectively improve the performance on continual learning.

-To summarize, our contributions are as follows: \begin{enumerate} \item We propose a novel data parameterization method, Hierarchical Memory Network (HMN), comprising a three-tier memory structure: dataset-level, class-level, and instance-level.

-\item We show that redundant data exist in condensed datasets.
-HMN inherently ensures good independence for generated images, facilitating the pruning of redundant images.
-We propose a pruning algorithm to reduce redundant information in HMNs.

-\item We evaluate the performance of HMN on four public data and show that HMN outperforms eight SOTA baselines, even when we train HMNs with a batch-based loss consuming less GPU memory.
-We also compare HMN with other data parameterization baselines under the same loss.
-We find that HMN outperforms baselines by a larger margin.